IgniteUI/igniteui-xplat-docs/doc/en/components/charts/features/chart-annotations.md

 ## $PlatformShort$ Crosshair Layer

-The Crosshair Layer renders as crossing lines intersecting at the actual value of every series that they are configured to target with each series rendering a separate set of lines.
+The `CrosshairLayer` renders as crossing lines intersecting at the actual value of every series that they are configured to target with each series rendering a separate set of lines.

 Crosshair types include:
 - Horizontal